 For anyone in your group who did the Stretch Application, which "Spiritual Conversations" video did you send to a non-religious friend?
 How did they respond?

-Look for ways to connect your spiritual conversation to at least of the gospel.
+Look for ways to connect your spiritual conversation to at least one core truth of the gospel.

 The Six Core Truths of the Gospel: